- Travel and Places»

-In a new development on the Flatts Lane Campaign of 2016, a Public Inquiry looked into the developers' appeal over four days from 25th April, 2017.
+A Public Inquiry looked into the developers' appeal over four days from 25th April, 2017.
 On 13th June, 2017 the housing development was approved by the Government despite strong opposition and protest.
 To see more click on the link below to Craig Hornby's Pancrack TV site and click on 'News'.

 A proposed memorial to the miners, steel workers and all who brought prosperity to Teesside from 1850, as well as those who went before